ianchanning/use-cache-network-query/README.md

 Apollo's `useQuery` defaults to only ever checking the cache if it exists.
 This is via the [`fetchPolicy`](https://www.apollographql.com/docs/react/data/queries#setting-a-fetch-policy) that is 'cache-first'.

-In my opinion, if you have a normal size app (tens not hundreds of queries), then dealing with the impact of a `fetchPolicy` of 'cache-only' for a list of items has a massive overhead.
+In my opinion, if you have a normal size app (tens not hundreds of queries), then dealing with the impact of a `fetchPolicy` of 'cache-first' for a list of items has a massive overhead.
 You have to:

 1. Handle cache from add and delete mutations
 1. Handle any cached queries using variables for add and delete mutations